This chapter contains the following information about the Cisco SIP IP phone:

 •A working IP network is established.

-For more information about configuring IP, refer to Cisco IOS IP Configuration Guide, Release 12.2.
+For more information about configuring IP, refer to Cisco IOS IP and IP Routing Configuration Guide.

 •VoIP is configured on your Cisco routers.

-For more information about configuring VoIP, refer to the Cisco IOS Voice, Video, and Fax Configuration Guide, Release 12.2, for the appropriate access platform.
-For more information about configuring SIP VoIP, refer to the "Configuring SIP for VoIP" chapter.
+For more information about configuring VoIP, refer to the Cisco IOS Release 12.1 Multiservice Applications Configuration Guide for the appropriate access platform.
+For more information about configuring SIP VoIP, refer to the Enhancements to SIP for VoIP on Cisco Access Platforms.

 •VoIP gateways are configured for SIP.